dsiker/kaggle-airbnb/README.md

 Enclosed in this repository are also the following portions of the capstone project for Udacity's Machine Learning NanoDegree:
-1. Original Proposal
-2. Capstone Report PDF
+1. Capstone Report PDF
-3. Data Exploration Jupyter Notebook
+2. Data Exploration Jupyter Notebook
-4. Data Preprocessing, Training, Cross Validation, and Testing Jupyter Notebook
+3. Data Preprocessing, Training, Cross Validation, and Testing Jupyter Notebook